cerner/ccl-testing/README.md

 * [jsch-util](jsch-util#jsch-util) - ccl-maven-plugin dependency leverating JCraft to provide back-end connections for j4ccl-ssh.

-Some significant differences from legacy versions to note
+Some significant differences from legacy versions to note:
 * The artifactId for plugins is now `X-maven-plugin` rather than `maven-X-plugin` to satisfy [maven3 restrictions on plugin naming][plugin-naming].
-* Several groupId changes.
+* Several groupId values changed.
 All components now live below com.cerner.ccl or com.cerner.ftp.
+In particular use com.cerner.ccl.testing not com.cerner.ccltesting.
 * The [specifyDebugCcl](ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md#specifyDebugCcl) flag in the ccl-maven-plugin.

 ## Quick Start Guide